Large deviations for stochastic nonlinear systems of slow-fast diffusions with non-Gaussian L\'evy noises: Introduction

 \section{Introduction}

-Many dynamical systems under random influences often involve the interplay of slow and fast variables.
+Many nonlinear dynamical systems under random influences often involve the interplay of slow and fast variables.
 For instance, climate-weather interaction models, geophysical flows, macromolecules and planetary motion \cite{MW06,Pa01,Qi01}.
-The slow-fast systems described by stochastic differential equations are thought to be appropriate mathematical models for those dynamical systems.
+The slow-fast systems described by stochastic differential equations are thought to be appropriate mathematical models for those perturbed nonlinear dynamical systems.

-We consider the following slow-fast stochastic dynamical system driven by both Brownian noises and L\'evy noises\,:
+We consider the following nonlinear slow-fast stochastic dynamical system driven by both Brownian noises and L\'evy noises\,:

-where $\tilde{N}^{(1),\frac{1}{\varepsilon}}(.,.), \tilde{N}^{(2),\frac{\varepsilon}{\delta}}(.,.)$ are independent compensated Poisson random measures
+where $\tilde{N}^{(1),\frac{1}{\varepsilon}}(\cdot,\cdot), \tilde{N}^{(2),\frac{\varepsilon}{\delta}}(\cdot,\cdot)$ are independent compensated Poisson random measures